Webster, Wright, Douglas and Laclede County assistance programs.

 COPE is a non-profit located in Lebanon, MO that only assists women and children of domestic violence.
 Some resources available include emergency shelter, legal advocacy and referral to other supportive services.
 417-533-5201

-Webster County rent and housing programs - Assistance is available from churches, charities, and non-profits.
+Webster County rental and housing programs - Assistance is available from churches, charities, and non-profits.
 Clients include single moms, seniors living on a fixed income as well as the disabled.
-Resources available include motel vouchers, furniture, legal advice, or even grants to pay a deposit or a portion of what is owed in rent to the landlord.
+Resources available include free motel vouchers, furniture, legal advice, or even grants to pay a deposit or a portion of what is owed in rent to the landlord.
 This is a regional service, and read more on Springfield rental assistance programs.

 Family Support Division of Douglas County (dial (417) 683-4817) as well as Laclede County (number (417) 532-3137) offer many services.
 They include Medicaid Appeals, applications to TANF, counseling, and even vouchers to help pay for child care.
 Most of the aid is for families in poverty.
 They also help people apply for SNAP food stamps as well as other public aid in Missouri.